ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

     e) Click Import

 4. Do a ConfigSync to sync configuration on both units;
-It is always a better to do a config sync before the upgrade and this way both units will have the latest configuration.
+It is always a better to do a config sync before the upgrade and this way both units will have the latest configuration.<br /><br />
 To do a config sync, do the following;
   a) Log in to the Configuration utility
   b) Navigate to Device Management > Overview
   c) For Device Groups, click the name of the device group (device-group-a-failover) you want to synchronize
   d) For Devices, click the name of the device from which you want to perform the synchronization action
   e) For Sync, click the appropriate synchronization action
   f) Click Sync

-5. Generate a qkview and check for Upgrade Advisor in iHealth;
+5. Generate a qkview and check for Upgrade Advisor in iHealth;<br /><br />
 iHealth reports can be used to find if there is any issue if we upgrade F5 units from one version to another.
 To generate a qkview, do the following;
   a) Log in to the Configuration utility
   b) Navigate to System > Support
   c) Click New Support Snapshot
   d) For Health Utility, click Generate QKView
   e) Click Start
-  f) To download the output file, click Download
+  f) To download the output file, click Download<br /><br />
 After download the file from F5, upload it to https://ihealth.f5.com/ and then go to `Upgrade Advisor` and select the version to which you want to upgrade your units.
-Then check the recommended feedback.
+Then check the recommended feedback.<br /><br />
-For example, here is one advise that iHealth provided when we are upgrading from `12.1.3.4` to `13.1.1.3`;
+For example, here is one advise that iHealth provided when we are upgrading from `12.1.3.4` to `13.1.1.3`;<br /><br />
 TMOS vulnerability: Password changes for local users may not be preserved unless the configuration is explicitly saved (K37250780)

-6. Create a backup of the config file;
+6. Create a backup of the config file;<br /><br />
 It is always good to have a backup of the config file before upgrade.
-This way, we can quickly restore F5 to previous stable state if there is any issues during upgrade.
+This way, we can quickly restore F5 to previous stable state if there is any issues during upgrade.<br /><br />
 To create UCS file, do the following;
   a) Log in to the Configuration utility
   b) Navigate to System > Archives
   c) To initiate the process of creating a new UCS archive, click Create
   d) In the File Name box, type a name for the file
   e) To create the UCS archive file, click Finished
-  f) When the system completes the backup process, examine the status page for any reported errors before proceeding to the next step.
+  f) When the system completes the backup process, examine the status page for any reported errors before proceeding to the next step
-  g) To return to the Archive List page, click OK.
+  g) To return to the Archive List page, click OK
-  h) Copy the .ucs file to a secure file system (i.e. shared NFS).
+  h) Copy the .ucs file to a secure file system (i.e. shared NFS)

-7. Verify volume formatting scheme;
+7. Verify volume formatting scheme;<br /><br />
 Run the following to check if Big-IP system is using volume formatting system or partition formatting system;
 ```
 # lvscan